2025–26 Danish 1st Division

-The 2024–25 Danish 1st Division season is the upcoming 30th season of the Danish 1st Division league championship, governed by the Danish Football Association.
+The 2025–26 Danish 1st Division marked the 30th season of the league operating as the second tier of Danish football and the 86th season overall under the 1st Division name.
+The league is governed by the Danish Football Association (DBU).
 For the first time, the 1st Division changed its name to the BetiniaLiga after NordicBet's sponsorship ended in 2024–25.

 Participants

 AaB and Lyngby finished the 2024–25 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
 They replaced OB and FC Fredericia, who were promoted to the 2025–26 Danish Superliga.

 Aarhus Fremad and Middelfart G&BK won promotion from the 2024–25 Danish 2nd Division.
 They replaced Vendsyssel FF and FC Roskilde who were relegated to the 2025–26 Danish 2nd Division.